 Fakhrul urges calm and restraint

-BNP Secretary General Mirza Fakhrul Islam Alamgir today called upon people to remain calm and exercise restraint to maintain peace and stability in the country following the fall of Sheikh Hasina government.
+BNP Secretary General Mirza Fakhrul Islam Alamgir yesterday called upon people to remain calm and exercise restraint to maintain peace and stability in the country following the fall of the Sheikh Hasina government.

 "On behalf of BNP Chairperson Khaleda Zia and Acting Chairman Tarique Rahman, I urge the country's people to remain calm," BNP media cell member Sayrul Kabir Khan told UNB quoting Fakhrul.